Components That Make Slot Machines Tick

 The Paytable

-In most cases, the listed coin payout values are based only on the first betting level where you wager one coin per line.
-You usually can open the paytable by clicking or tapping the info button on the main game screen.
+In most cases, the listed coin payout values are based only on the first betting level, where you wager one coin per line.
+You can usually open the paytable by clicking or tapping the info button on the main game screen.

-Below is an example with the paytable of NetEnt’s Starburst slot where you need a minimum of three identical symbols on one of the 10 paylines to win a prize.
+Below is an example with the paytable of NetEnt’s Starburst slot, where you need a minimum of three identical symbols on one of the 10 paylines to win a prize.
 The game has five betting levels, allowing you to wager up to five coins per active payline.
-As paylines cannot be deactivated here, a single spin will cost you a minimum of €0.10 (€0.01 x 10 paylines).
+Because paylines cannot be deactivated here, a single spin will cost you a minimum of €0.10 (€0.01 x 10 paylines).

 As you can see from the image, we won with a €0.20 bet of two coins per line (2 coins x €0.01 x 10 lines = €0.20).
 A combination of 3 blue gems returns 5 credits per coin wagered.
-Since we scored wins on paylines 1, 3, 5, 7, and 8 at the second betting level, the spin resulted in profits of 5 x €0.05 x 2 coins = €0.50.
-Not the most impressive win but it still suffices to show you how multiple paylines and bet levels work.
+Since we scored wins on paylines 1, 3, 5, 7, and 8 at the second betting level, the spin resulted in a profit of 5 x €0.05 x 2 coins = €0.50.
+Not the most impressive win, but it still suffices to show you how multiple paylines and bet levels work.

 Starburst has a more basic paytable than those available in advanced slots.
 Some games offer a higher winning potential, with more paylines, symbols, and winning combinations.
 Many slots use additional playing card symbols (usually 10, J, Q, K, and A) for their low-paying combos.